$48.5

 Actual Damage

 You suffered actual measurable damage because of the accident.
-Injuries that require medical care and result in lost income due to missed work count as damages for this purpose.
+Injuries requiring medical care and resulting in lost income due to missed work count as damages for this purpose.

 Recovering Damages in Truck and Train Accident Claims